Consumption without child labor:

 - Prohibition of exploitative child labor and forced labor

-- Compliance with core work standards (freedom of association, freedom of negotiation)
+- Compliance with core labor standards (freedom of association, freedom of negotiation)

 - Occupational safety and social security

-- Prefinancing of the harvest and stable minimum prices as a safety net against price drops.
-The higher price is paid for higher world market prices.
+- Pre-financing of the harvest and stable minimum prices act as a safety net against price drops.
+When world market prices are higher, the higher price is paid.

-- Payment of a Fairtrade bonus for a joint project by the cooperative or workers promotion of sustainable cultivation practices and surcharge for biological cultivation
+- Payment of a Fairtrade premium for a community project of the cooperative or workers; promotion of sustainable farming practices and a premium for organic farming

-Coffee, tea, cocoa, chocolate and confectionery made of fair trade can be found in almost all supermarkets, organic and world shops, in online shops and delicatessen shops and are offered in many cafés, coffee chains, bakeries, hotels and canteens.
+Fairtrade coffee, tea, cocoa, chocolate, and sweets can be found in almost all supermarkets, organic and world shops, online stores, and delicatessens, and are offered in many cafes, coffee chains, bakeries, hotels, and canteens.

-Here you will find Fairtrade products and Fairtrade dealers
+Here you can find Fairtrade products and Fairtrade retailers.

 - GEPA - The Fair Trade Company